 The Nominating and Corporate Governance Committee considers shareowner proposed director candidates on the same basis as recommendations from other sources.
-Shareowners who want to recommend a director candidate to the Nominating and Corporate Governance Committee may do so by submitting the name of the prospective candidate in writing to the following address: Corporate Secretary, 55 Glenlake Parkway, N.E., Atlanta, Georgia 30328.
+Shareowners who wish to recommend a director candidate to the Nominating and Corporate Governance Committee may do so by submitting the name of the prospective candidate in writing to the following address: Corporate Secretary, 55 Glenlake Parkway, N.E., Atlanta, Georgia 30328.
 Submissions should describe the experience, qualifications, attributes and skills that make the prospective candidate a suitable director nominee.
-Our Bylaws set forth the requirements for direct nomination by a shareowner of persons for election to the Board of Directors.
-These requirements are described under "Other Information for Shareowners - Shareowner Proposals and Nominations for Director at the 2017 Annual Meeting" on page 61.
+Our Bylaws set forth the requirements for direct nominations for Director at the 2018 Annual Meeting" on page 68.